Free Kitchen Hacks eBook

 Start by pre-heating your oven to 375°F and lining your cookie sheet.

-I also like to measure and prep everything ahead of time so my baking process is seamless.
+You’ll notice in my tons of cookie recipes, I like to measure and prep everything ahead of time, so my baking process is seamless.
 Before starting my cookie dough, I always chop my pecans and slice my caramels.

 For the pecans, keep some larger pieces and chop some into tiny fragments.
 This will ensure you get the nutty taste in every bite, but are left with some bigger crunchy nuts as well.